The 6 Best OnDeck Alternatives

-Founded at about the same time as OnDeck, Lending Club is another big name in the lending world.
+Founded at about the same time as OnDeck, Lending Club (see our review) is another big name in the lending world.
 Although they’re generally more known for offering personal loans, like most others on this list, Lending Club also offers business term loans and lines of credit.

 With rates that cap off at 32% (for term loans) and 23.9% (for lines of credit), Lending Club’s rates are better than those most lenders on this list, on paper at least.
 Additionally, Lending Club is one of the few lenders that offer monthly repayments, which might appeal to a lot of borrowers.